burning489/tmd/README.md

 ## Results

+- result001 one circle in one phase, with energy along computed v
+- result002 double circles in one phase, with energy along computed v

 1. all zero phase (assumed to be global minimum, index=0)
 2. circle in one phase (index=1?TODO)
 3. double circles in one phase (index=4?TODO)